ibm-cloud-docs/CDN/running-status.md

 {: faq}

 You can find the Akamai CNAME in the following ways:
-- From the portal, you can click into the CDN domain, and view the Akamai CNAME in **Overview > Details**.
+- From the console, you can click into the CDN domain, and view the Akamai CNAME in **Overview > Details**.
 - From the API, use the [list domain mapping by uniqueid](https://cloud.ibm.com/docs/CDN?topic=CDN-cdn-api-reference#listdomainmappingbyuniqueid) or the [list all domain mapping](https://cloud.ibm.com/docs/CDN?topic=CDN-cdn-api-reference#listdomainmappings) commands to get the Akamai CNAME.

 ### Why is the Akamai CNAME empty or shown as `-`?